One on One with Founder of Animal Assist, Casey Woodward

 For more than a decade Casey Woodward has been working in the Animal Welfare and Conservation space.
 Studying Conservation and Land Management and taking roles in Bush Regeneration and Revegetation in Queensland led to long term volunteer roles both locally and internationally.

 Her life-changing experience working with Malaysian Sun Bears in Indonesian Borneo gave her a unique insight into the key threats facing wildlife in developing countries.
-She returned to Australia to continue her studies in Veterinary Nursing and is now an RVN in Dunsborough, Western Australia.
-She has recently started a charitable initiative, Animal Assist, to further contribute to grassroots animal welfare and conservation projects in SE Asia.
+She returned to Australia to continue her studies in Veterinary Nursing where she worked as an RVN on Phillip Island, Victoria and more recently in the coastal town of Dunsborough, Western Australia.
+She recently started the charitable initiative, Animal Assist, to further contribute to grassroots animal welfare and conservation projects in SE Asia.

-Where Wild Things Roam editor Kate Webster caught up for a one on one with Casey to discuss what it is like as a woman working in a male dominate field, and this is what she had to say.
+Where Wild Things Roam editor Kate Webster caught up for a one on one with Casey to discuss what it is like working in the conservation field, and this is what she had to say.

 How did you come about setting up Animal Assist?